patricksardinha/agentkit-cli/README.md

 **`AGENT_WORKFLOW.md`** — the project roadmap broken into agent-sized tasks.
 Each entry specifies scope, dependencies, deliverables, and a verifiable success criterion.

-**`PLAYBOOK.md`** — the key innovation.
-A single file that Claude Code reads and executes as a complete autonomous workflow.
+**`PLAYBOOK.md`** — a single file that Claude Code reads and executes as a complete autonomous workflow.
 Includes agent prompts, success criteria, retry logic, correction instructions, and human escalation rules.
 You don't manage agent transitions — Claude Code does.

 **`agents/agent-N-slug/`** — per-agent skill folders.
 Drop any `.md` files here (API docs, DB schemas, business conventions) and the relevant agent will read them before starting its work.